Contents

 Returns the additive inverse (negation) of an i64 or f64.
 Does NOT overload any operation.
 Having u64 as the default type helps avoid many spurious negation errors, especially when memory handling is concerned.

 Both examples below print -1.
+Example:

 negative(@access i64 x) → i64